swe-students-fall2025/3-python-package-team_aurora/README.md

 -   `dailyDecision.pick_food(dietary_restriction)` - a function to help you pick a food based on your dietary restriction.
 -   `dailyDecision.pick_color(mood, season)` - a function to help you pick a color (of clothing) based on your mood and/or the season.
 -   `dailyDecision.pick_activity(weather, energy_level)` - a function to help you pick an activity to do based on your energy level and/or the weather.
+-   `dailyDecision.pick_music(prompts)` - a function to help you pick a song or songs to listen to based on your prompt(s) (could be mood/activity/rhythm).

 ## Usage
 ### Import the Package